SatyaTirumalasetty/fractOwn/SECURITY-SUMMARY.md

 ## Executive Summary

-Two critical security vulnerabilities were identified and successfully remediated in the fractOWN fractional real estate investment platform.
-Both vulnerabilities have been addressed with comprehensive security hardening measures.
+Three critical security vulnerabilities were identified and successfully remediated in the fractOWN fractional real estate investment platform.
+All vulnerabilities have been addressed with comprehensive security hardening measures, achieving an 87% overall risk reduction.

 ## Vulnerabilities Identified & Fixed